nuradilK/kinopoisk_scraper/readme.md

 Add avg rating of cast.
 Clean the data
 # Important
-The scrapper is not finneshed.
+The scrapper is not finished.
 It needs some correction in the code, since kinopoisk does not have some information about movies some columns contain inccorect data.
 In brief, I have to clean the data.